Primary mediastinal large B-cell lymphoma (PMBCL)

 - How we can help

-Primary mediastinal large B-cell lymphoma (PMBCL) is a fast-growing type of non-Hodgkin lymphoma (NHL).
-It is also sometimes called primary thymic mediastinal lymphoma.
-It develops when the body makes abnormal B-cells (also called B-lymphocytes).
-B-cells are white blood cells that fight infection.
+Primary mediastinal large B-cell lymphoma (PMBCL) is a type of non-Hodgkin lymphoma (NHL).
+It is sometimes called primary thymic mediastinal lymphoma.

-The abnormal B-cells (lymphoma cells) develop in a part of the lymphatic system called the thymus gland.
-They then build up in lymph nodes in the space behind the breast bone and between the lungs.
+The abnormal B-cells (lymphoma cells) usually develop in a part of the lymphatic system called the thymus gland.
+They then build up in lymph nodes behind the breastbone and between the lungs.
 This area is called the mediastinum.
 It contains:

 - the gullet